augustjanse/opencensus-java/report.md

 | equals()        | 9 | 9 | 7 | 7 |
 | fromByteArray() | 9 | 4 | 4 | 4 |

-None of the methods are outrageously long, but all of them except for `create()` could feasibly be shortened.

 OpenCensus can upload data to various backends. `ZipkinExporterHandler` contains static methods to aid in doing so for [Zipkin](https://github.com/openzipkin/zipkin). `generateSpan()` is one of them.
 It generates a [span](https://opencensus.io/tracing/span/), something like a single query, for the Zipkin library using the appropriate data.
 This method is undocumented.
+Could move out some checking.

 `Duration` represents a span of time (not to be confused with the other span).
 Its static method `create()` instantiates one.
 This is done with a static method instead of a constructor because the AutoValue code generator is used.
 The documentation clearly states why an Exception might occur.
+Could improve complexity by using library methods.

 `TagContext` is used to contain metadata about operations. `equals()` is a standard override comparing contained keys and values.
 The documentation clearly states that it will return true if they are the same and false otherwise.